Basem0/Esp-Rc-Car/README.md

 Explore the [documentation](docs/README.md) for in-depth guides, troubleshooting tips, and additional resources.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-We welcome contributions from the community!
-Whether it's bug fixes, new features, or documentation improvements, your help is valuable.
-Please check our [Contribution Guidelines](CONTRIBUTING.md) for details on how to get involved.

 ## Contact

-For questions, suggestions, or just to say hi, feel free to contact us at rc-car-esp-control@example.com.
+For questions, suggestions, or just to say hi, feel free to contact us at basem010104@gmail.com.

 Happy driving!